-About two thirds of the way through the special, Rudolph grows up and realizes that one can’t run away from one’s troubles and he returns home, only to be mocked again by the other reindeer, only now he’s stronger and just ignores them.
+About two thirds of the way through the story, Rudolph grows up and realizes that he can’t run away from his troubles.
+He returns home, only to be mocked again by the other reindeer.
+Life seems to be repeating itself, but like Taylor Swift, he shakes it off.
 After some other adventures, Rudolph and Hermey are reunited with their family and friends and are warmly greeted by those who earlier pushed them away.
-This is a point that many tend to forget.
-The special clearly states that the others realized that they were too hard on the “misfits” and even Santa realizes that he was wrong and says “Rudolph, I promise, as soon as this storm lets up, I’ll find homes for all of those misfit toys.”
+This is a point in the story that many adults tend to forget.
+The special clearly states that the others realized that they were too hard on the “misfits” and even Santa realized that he was wrongs.
+He tells Rudolph, “I promise, as soon as this storm lets up, I’ll find homes for all of those misfit toys.”
 (A toy can never be happy unless they are loved by a child).
-Even Donner apologizes to Rudolph for the way that he acted toward him.
-Hermey’s supervisor tells him that he can open up a dentist office that week.
+Even Donner apologizes to Rudolph for his actions toward him.
+Hermey’s supervisor also tells him that he can open up a dentist office that week.
 After Christmas of course.